 Private revelation would be especially problematic if leaders used it as a means to instruct the masses.
 The public would have no choice but give absolute consent to whatever the leader’s divine revelation consisted of.

 Another practice was that of divine ecstasy.
-Ecstasy is a state where the mind is either fixated on a religious subject such as the crucifixion of Christ, the love of God, the sign of the cross, the end-times, etc. It typically was understood that the person’s physical senses are overtaken by what is perceived as an external power.
+Ecstasy is a state where the mind is either fixated on a religious subject.
+Examples are the crucifixion of Christ, the love of God, the sign of the cross, the end-times, and more.
+The perception of external power overtakes the person’s physical senses.
 It may cause the person to go in a trance, or enter into a temporary catatonic state.
 The person is overwhelmed by the perceived presence of the divine.5 A similar description is described in contemporary Pentecostal and Charismatic theological terms as spirit baptism or slain in the spirit — slain in the spirit may be a closer parallel because it can occur on numerous occasions.
 This is unlike spirit baptism which Pentecostals and Charismatics teach can only happen once.

 This supreme state of ecstasy never lasts long, but although it ceases, it leaves the will so inebriated, and the mind so transported out of itself that for a day, or sometimes for several days, such a person is incapable of attending to anything but what excites the will to the love of God; although wide awake enough to this, she seems asleep as regards all earthly matters.7